 If you asked me, did Canada get the biggest screw job?
 Absolutely not.

 Australia have it worse, they’ll only get fetched a bone as a one-hour highlight show is all they’ll get when it airs on Fox Sports.
 What pains me about their lackluster deal is that IndyCar is eyeing on heading back to Surfers Paradise, and this isn’t going to help the Aussie fanbase.

 If the sport is willing to appease them, hope they come up with a better deal.
 The sooner, the better, but that’s just isn’t how television deal works.
 It takes a lot of hours and with the right amount of money, a deal can be made.
 All I understood from their shortcomings is money talks did rule, and it meant fans aren’t going to rave the decision.

-Not only Australia are strong candidates for a future IndyCar date, Mexico is another country who may be in the roundtable discussions.
+Not only Australia are strong candidates for a future INDYCAR date, Mexico is another country who may be in the round table discussions.
 Fortunately for Mexico and Latin American countries, they’re getting a nice welcome with open arms treatment as the races will stream live on IndyCar.com, free of charge.
-One catch, this doesn’t include Brazil as IndyCar will air on both free TV and subscription services.
+One catch, it doesn’t include Brazil as INDYCAR will air on both free TV and subscription services.

 Another country that got an excellent deal, and perhaps the best out of the bunch, are both New Zealand and Europe.
 Their races will air on Sky Sports F1.

 Without a doubt it’s a huge win for them because they’ll be getting a strong exposure with every qualifying session and 17 rounds airing live.
 More so for Europe, who are starting to gain mass respect with several former Formula One drivers like Fernando Alonso and Marcus Ericsson making the move to the appealing sport.